opensearch-project/project-website/_posts/2025-11-12-adaptive-refresh-for-resilient-segment-replication.md

 A central challenge in replicated systems is how to propagate index changes across all replicas.
 Real-world document sets change over time: product catalog, availability and price changes in e-commerce search, documents get added and updated in enterprise document search, flight availability changes in airline ticket search, and most commercial search engines require near real-time updates.

-## Propagating Changes in Replicated Systems
+## Propagating changes in replicated systems

 Traditionally, systems used ‘*document replication’*, where a document is routed to all of the replicas, and each replica independently indexes the document into its search index.
 "Indexing" refers to a bunch of computational tasks like extracting tokens from a document and creating data structures that enable efficient search at query time, like postings lists, BKD trees, and nearest neighbor graphs.
 As you can reason, with document replication, this work is repeated on every replica instance.
 Not only is this computationally wasteful, but since replicas now must do the additional work of indexing documents, each replica has fewer resources to dedicate to search.
 This lowers the available search throughput per replica, requiring more replicas to support a given search traffic.